 4.1.2 It is generally necessary to add the soil in layers, packing each layer before adding the next.

-4.2.6 Measure the mass of the soil + drying container (without lid).
+4.2.6 To prevent water loss, immediately measure the mass of the soil + drying container (without lid).

-4.2.8 Replace lid, and set the sample aside to be oven dried later.
+4.2.8 Put a lid on the container, and set the sample aside to be oven dried later.

-4.3 Weigh the calibration container before inserting the sensor.
+4.3 Weigh the calibration container with soil before inserting the sensor.

 4.3.1 Weigh the entire container of soil.